Q. What is Amazon Elastic File System?

 For more information about accessing a file system from an on-premises server, please see the On-premises Access section of this FAQ.

 For more information about moving data to the Amazon cloud, please see the Cloud Data Migration page.

 Q. How is Amazon EFS designed to provide high durability and availability?

 Every file system object (i.e. directory, file, and link) is redundantly stored across multiple Availability Zones.
 In addition, a file system can be accessed concurrently from all Availability Zones in the region where it is located, which means that you can architect your application to failover from one AZ to other AZs in the region in order to ensure the highest level of application availability.
 Mount targets themselves are designed to be highly available.

 Q. How do I back up a file system?

 Amazon EFS is designed to be highly durable.
-Using the EFS-to-EFS Backup solution, you can schedule automatic incremental backups of your Amazon EFS file system.
+You can use AWS Backup to schedule automatic, incremental backups of your Amazon EFS file systems.
 For more information, please see the Amazon EFS Walkthrough: Backup Solutions for Amazon EFS File Systems.